intel/openvino-rs/README.md

 cargo test
 ```

-The quickest method to build [openvino] and [openvino-sys] is with a local installation of OpenVINO™
+The quickest method to build the [openvino] and [openvino-sys] crates is with a local installation
-(see, e.g., [installing from an apt repository][install-apt]).
-The build script will attempt to
+of OpenVINO™ (see, e.g., [installing from an apt repository][install-apt]).
+The build script will
-locate an existing installation (see [openvino-finder]) and link against its shared libraries.
+attempt to locate an existing installation (see [openvino-finder]) and link against its shared
-Provide the `OPENVINO_INSTALL_DIR` environment variable to point at a specific installation.
-Ensure
+libraries.
+Provide the `OPENVINO_INSTALL_DIR` environment variable to point at a specific
-that the correct libraries are available on the system's load path; OpenVINO™'s `setupvars.sh`
+installation.
+Ensure that the correct libraries are available on the system's load path; OpenVINO™'s
-script will do this automatically.
+`setupvars.sh` script will do this automatically.

 [install-apt]: https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_apt.html
-[openvino-finder]: crates/openvino-finder